social-navigation-group/sbpd-dataset-pipeline/robot_data_analysis/data_sampling/README.md

 ### Build the Container

-* Remember to update docker-compose.yml Line#10 to point to the volume containing your
+* Remember to update docker-compose.yml Line#10 to point to the volume containing your ros bags

 ```bash
 docker-compose build